 The greatest number of monasteries and nunneries is in Mandalay, where there are more than 600.
 It’s here where you see them most often out doing mundane things, like perusing mobile phone shops or buying vegetables at a street market, or even kicking the soccer ball around.

 Nuns in pink robes, which are found no place else, keep different schedules than the monks.
 Alms rounds are limited to once or twice a week, and they are more likely to have nunnery staff perform outside duties .
 While not seen on the streets as often as monks, you still see them often as each nunnery will have varying schedules and rules.
-We often visit nunneries and have good working relationships with them.
+We often visit nunneries on our photo trips, and have good working relationships with them.
 They are perfectly happy to have us visit and photograph, and most of our participants walk away enchanted by the experience.
 Even the tough guys!

 UNIQUELY MYANMAR – PORTRAITS IN THANAKA

 Thanaka paste is quintessentially Myanmar.
 It’s made from the Thanaka tree, branches of which you will see sold at street and country markets throughout the country.
 Most people still DYI, but small, manufactured jars of the stuff are becoming increasingly popular.
 You just mix a portion with a little water and apply it however you like.
 Some just slop it all over, including their bodies, others do nice designs like Bodhi leaves.
 Moms have been known to paint Mickey Mouse on their kids.
-Getting some nice portraits or capturing scenes where Thanaka is involved, are one of the ‘must gets’ on the shot lists of excited Myanmar photo tour participants.
+Getting some nice portraits or capturing scenes where Thanaka is involved, are one of the ‘must gets’ on the shot lists of excited Myanmar photo tours participants.

 Wearing the paste serves multiple purposes, as makeup by girls, adornment for boys, sunscreen, and as claimed by teens, acne inhibitor!
 In case you’re wondering, monks and nuns do not wear Thanaka.
 It’s not a religious custom either, as resident Muslims and visitors of all faiths or none are welcome to wear it!
 In fact, the Burmese love it when visitors give it a go.
 Pick a style, any style!